 Here you can download the data and use it to make your own graphs like for example a contango / backwardation graph or to calculate the devastating effects of backwardation in periods of high/increasing volatility.
 You can see the historical behavior of the VXX or use the data to build your own models not only for the VXX but for other volatility ETNs such as the XIV, UVXY etc…

-Future VXX forecasts can be done by giving as input VIX future values.
-You may use future VIX market values which can be found on the CBOE website on the right side in this page.
-Given those values you may build and estimate of the future VXX price behavior.
+Future VXX forecasts can be done by giving as input VIX futures values.
+VIX futures market values can be found on the CBOE website.
+Given those values you may estimate the future VXX price for different dates.

 You may have no time or do not wish to implement the pricing formulas, or want future forecasts or the sell signal model.
 I sell for 35 US$, or the equivalent on any currency accepted by paypal, the same spreadsheet with a data model for historical and future forecasted data (based on public VIX futures data).
 It includes: